changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 This seems too harsh for a variable that requires only atomic operations (no intermediate state).

 The research on synchronization conditions has a very long history, and we will not go into details here.
 Readers should understand that under the modern CPU architecture, atomic operations at the CPU instruction level are provided.
+// FIXME
-Therefore, in the C++11 multi-threaded shared variable reading and writing, the introduction of the `std::atomic` template, so that we instantiate an atomic type, will be a
+Therefore, in the C++11 multi-threaded shared variable reading and writing, the introduction of the `std::atomic` template, so that we instantiate an atomic type, will be an
 Atomic type read and write operations are minimized from a set of instructions to a single CPU instruction.
 E.g:

 ```cpp